tenzir/tenzir/web/docs/formats.md

 ## Parser Schema Inference

-Parsers will make a best effort to infer schemas and data types from the input.
+Parsers will attempt to infer an event [schema](data-model/schemas.md) from the input and potentially data format.
-Some parser provide options for more specific control over schema inference.
+Some parsers provide options for more specific control over schema inference.

 The following builtin parsers support setting a custom schema: